Editorial Exodus: When The Pen Is No Longer Mightier Than The Business Model

 5. Will AI eventually replace human journal editors?

-AI can improve processes, but human expertise in ethical decision-making, not obvious peer critique, and scientific insight is still irreplaceable.
+AI can simplify processes, but human expertise in ethical decision-making, nuanced peer review, and scientific insight is still irreplaceable.